Links on Android Authority may earn us a commission. Learn more.

 Check in the settings

-Some phones include the manufacturer date in the settings.
+Some phones include the manufacturing date in the settings.
 Exactly where it might appear in the settings will vary, but typically somewhere under About Phone, or its equivalent.

 Some will have it clearly marked as manufacturing date or hardware version, but others sneak it into the serial code.
 Unfortunately, that makes it harder for us to figure things out.